BassThatHertz/Audio-Resampler/README.md

 # Audio Resampler

-This program allows you to change the sample rate of WAV files and saves them as "*original name* [new sample rate]".
+- This program allows you to change the sample rate of all WAV files in the current directory (the folder "Audio-Resampler-master" after you extract the ZIP file of this repository).

+- The resampled files are saved as "*original name* [new sample rate]".
 For example, if you specify a desired sample rate of 44.1kHz, an audio file named "test.wav" will be saved as "test [44.1kHz].wav" after the resampling is complete.

-The orignal audio files are not replaced/deleted.
+- The orignal audio files are not replaced/deleted.

+A batch resample of all WAV files in the the "Audio-Resampler-master" folder takes place; you do not have to manually select each file when running the program.

-Instructions:
+# Instructions:

 Step 1: